Ilyas Ibrahim

 He was also the Minister of State for Defence, Minister of Home Affairs of Maldives and the head of State Trading Organization (STO) & Airports Company of the Maldives.
 The Maldives Airports Company was later dissolved due to bankruptcy and Maldivian was commissioned.

 Background

-His sister Nasreena Ibrahim has been the First Lady of the Maldives since 1978.
+His sister Nasreena Ibrahim was the First Lady of the Maldives from 1978 to 2008.
 His brother Abbas Ibrahim was the speaker of the People's Majlis.

-Presidential Bid
+Presidential bid

-In 1993 when Ilyas Ibrahim became Gayoom's only principal rival for the 1994 presidential election, he was subsequently tried in absentia for violation of the constitution, found guilty of treason and sentenced to more than 15 years banishment.
+In 1993 when Ilyas Ibrahim became Gayoom's only principal rival for the 1993 presidential election, he was subsequently tried in absentia for violation of the constitution, found guilty of treason and sentenced to more than 15 years banishment.